 take\ptcp-pl food=3m.sg from=3m.sg as 3m.sg exist\ptcp.pred

-‘Those who wanted to take his food away from him as it was there’ (Pyramid Text § 290d291aT)
+‘Those who wanted to take his food away from him as it was there’ (Pyramid Text § 290d–291aT)

 What happens in the existential construction is an inversion of the order subject-predicate triggered by information structure.
-In the existential predication, the subject is not thematic but rather under the scope of focus/rheme.
-In that case, it has to follow the predicate rather than preceding it.
-Example (26) makes this contrast in constitunt order obvious
+In the existential predication, the subject is not thematic but falls rather under the scope of focus/rheme.
+In that case, it has to follow the predicate, rather than preceding it.
+Example (26) makes this contrast in constituent order obvious:

 (26) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)